2001 World Series of Poker

 The 2001 World Series of Poker (WSOP) was held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 25 preliminary bracelet events at the 2001 World Series of Poker.
+Phil Hellmuth became the third player in WSOP history to win seven career bracelets.

 Main Event

 There were 613 entrants to the main event.
-Each paid $10,000 to enter what was the largest poker tournament ever played in a non-online casino at the time.
+Each paid $10,000 to enter, with the top 45 players finishing in the money.
+It was the largest poker tournament ever played in a non-online casino at the time.
 The 2001 Main Event was the first tournament in history to pay out at least $1,000,000 to two players.
 Phil Hellmuth made the final table and looked to become a two-time Main Event champion, but fell short in fifth place.